Diaz1401/S5_IoT/README.md

 # TRASI IoT - Water Quality Monitoring System

 TRASI is an IoT-based shrimp pond water quality monitoring system built on the ESP32 platform.
-It continuously measures key water parameters—Turbidity, TDS (Total Dissolved Solids), pH, and Temperature—and logs the data to Firebase Realtime Database for remote monitoring and analysis.
+It continuously measures key water parameters (Turbidity, TDS, pH, and Temperature) and logs the data to Firebase Realtime Database for remote monitoring and analysis.

 ## Features